dasch-swiss/dsp-api/docs/03-apis/api-v2/editing-resources.md

 ```

 The body of the request is a JSON-LD document in the
-@ref:[complex API schema](introduction.md#api-schema), specifying the resource's IRI, type,
+[complex API schema](introduction.md#api-schema), specifying the resource's IRI, type,
 and `rdfs:label`, along with its Knora resource properties and their values.
 The representation of the
 resource is the same as when it is returned in a `GET` request, except that its `knora-api:attachedToUser` is not given,
 and the resource IRI and those of its values can be optionally specified.
 The format of the values submitted
-is described in @ref:[Editing Values](editing-values.md).
+is described in [Editing Values](editing-values.md).
 If there are multiple values for a property,
 these must be given in an array.

 For example, here is a request to create a resource with various value types: